vanowikv13/LanguageCPPGuide/Day 6 - const pointer and pointer to const/README.md

 ptr = &number;
 const char sign = '$'; //our data is constant

-//moving pointer is in this case is possible from non-const to const pointer in other hand we have to use convert type ptr = &sign;
+//moving pointer is in this case is possible from non-const to const one
+//in other hand we have to use convert type ptr = &sign;
 ```